pietromandracci/gnuplot_manager/README.rst

 section at the end of this document.

-The package has been designed starting from my own needs, so only a very limited number of the many gnuplot functionalities have been implemented, but more may be added in the future:
+The package has been designed starting from my own needs, so only a limited number of the many gnuplot functionalities have been implemented, but more may be added in the future:

 - plotting 2D or 3D graphs from data